lukaspustina/rat/README.md

 ## macOS

-Use can use [Homebrew](https://brew.sh) to install rat on your system.
+Please use [Homebrew](https://brew.sh) to install rat on your system.

 ```bash
 brew install lukaspustina/os/rat